babdollahi/Sogyo-Mancala-Java/README.md

 ## Two servers

 The project consists of two servers.
 The front-end uses a Node.js server.
-It is mainly used to compile your React code into Javascript files during development.
+It is mainly used to compile your Vue code into Javascript files during development.
 This will shorten the feedback loop between changing your code and seeing the results in the browser.
 The second server is the back-end, which uses a Jetty server.
 The back-end server allows your Java API to be accessible for other programs, including the front-end server.
 To prevent [cross-origin request shenanigans (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), all requests from the browser will be sent to the front-end server.
 That server will then forward to the back-end server if needed.

 The front-end assumes that the back-end will run on port 8080.
-If that is not the case, edit the snowpack.config.js file.
+If that is not the case, edit the vue.config.js file.

 To run the application you need to have both servers running at the same time.
 This probably means you'll need to open two different terminals/command prompts to do so.

-## React project structure
+## Vue project structure

-A React project is generally structured as follows:
+A Vue project is generally structured as follows:

 ```
 package.json
 public/
    index.html
 src/
-   Feature1/
-      Feature1.css
-      Feature1.tsx
-      Feature1.tests.tsx
-   Feature2/
-      Feature2.css
-      Feature2.tsx
-      Feature2.tests.tsx
-      Feature2B.tsx
-      Feature2B.tests.tsx
+   App.vue
+   components/
+      Component1.vue
+      Component2.vue
 ```

-The public directory contains static files, such as the relatively empty index.html file needed to run React.
-The src file contains the React code.
-The convention for TypeScript projects is to use the .tsx file extension for files that contain React components.
+The public directory contains static files, such as the relatively empty index.html file needed to run Vue.
+The src file contains the Vue code.
+These files use the .vue extension, meaning they are Single File Components (SFC).
+These files contain mark-up (HTML/templates), behavior (JavaScript) and styling (CSS) in one file.
 Files are generally grouped together in directories by feature.
 These directories contain all files related to that feature, such as coponents, stylesheets, images and tests.

+There is some configuration in the `vue.config.js` and `babel.config.js` files that you probably won't need to edit.
+The files `client/src/main.js` and `public/index.html` also probably don't need to be editted.

 ## Installing front-end dependencies

-To run the React application you'll first need to install the required dependencies.
+To run the Vue application you'll first need to install the required dependencies.
 These dependencies are defined in the package.json file.
 Run the command `npm install` from the `/client` directory.

 ## Running the front-end